Causes & Risk Factors

-In fact, many studies have been done to explore the association between postpartum depression and maternal age.
-In a recent Canadian study, researchers found that women in their 20s, as well as women in their 40s, may have an increased risk of developing postpartum depression.
+Many studies have explored the association between postpartum depression and maternal age.
+In a recent Canadian study, researchers found that women in their 20s and in their 40s may have an increased risk of developing postpartum depression.

 How Maternal Age Impacts Risk of Postpartum Depression